beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 [^choices]: John Holm (CC BY 2.0)<br>flickr.com/photos/29385617@N00/2366471410

+^ It might be tempting to use an "organic" value for the environment switch, such as a server hostname, or IP address.

+^ But this binds your config naming to something outside of your control, and that can severely restrict your choices in the future.

+^ Better to use something you can define and change independently of everything else.

+^ In this sense, we want to "define" an environment, not "inherit" one.

 ^ [^choices]

-^ It might be tempting to use an "organic" value for the environment switch, such as a server hostname, or IP address.

-^ But this binds your config naming to something outside of your control, limiting choices in the future.

 ---
-## All non-sensitive configs are tracked
+## All non-sensitive config values are tracked

 All environment configs (except those deemed "sensitive") must be tracked in the repo with the code that utilizes them.

 Developers must have access to add or change config both where they are defined _and_ where they are used.

 _Config changes must not require more than one role (dev + sysadmin) or be done in more than one place (repo + servers)._

+^ Next, we want to leverage source control to the full extent that it's possible.

+^ That is, without compromising security.

+^ So all (non-sensitive) configs for every known environment must be tracked in source control.

+^ This help guarantee that a developer can add or change a config key both where it's declared and where it's used.

 ---